MicrosoftDocs/WindowsCommunityToolkitDocs/docs/gaze/GazeControls.md

 * GazeFilePicker

 ## GazeKeyboard
 One of the most common uses of eye gaze input is by users with mobility impairments.
 And the most common task in such scenarios is text input, especially if the user also has a speech impairment, like in the case of users with ALS.
 Text input with eye gaze is particularly challenging for an assorted set of users.
-One aspect of that challenge is that it is impossible to design an optimal keyboard layout that works for all users in all occassions.
+One aspect of that challenge is that it is impossible to design an optimal keyboard layout that works for all users in all occasions.
 The GazeKeyboard control in this library is intended to address this problem by making it easy to define new keyboard layouts and include them in your gaze application.

 ### Prerequsites
 The GazeKeyboard control provides a way to define custom keyboard layouts (including styling) and injects the specific key the user dwells on into the application.
-In order to perform the key injection, it relies on the `inputInjectionCapability`.
+To perform the key injection, it relies on the `inputInjectionCapability`.
 Please make sure to add this capability to your application's `Package.appxmanifest` as follows:
 <Capabilities>
    <DeviceCapability Name="inputInjectionCapability" />
 </Capabilities>